Gonorrhoea

 • Disseminated infections.

 For treatment of adults and mature minors (aged 14 years or older) with uncomplicated gonorrhoea under a Structured Administration and Supply Arrangement, see Structured Administration and Supply Arrangement - CEO of Health SASA.
-This is suitable for use by Registered Nurses and Aboriginal Health Practitioners employed by a health service operated or managed by a Health Service Provider of the WA Department of Health, or contracted entity.
+This is suitable for use by Registered Nurses and Aboriginal Health Practitioners employed by a health service operated or managed by a Health Service Provider of the WA Department of Health, or contracted entity, or a health service that is a member of the Aboriginal Health Council of WA.

 Pharyngeal gonorrhoea